 Private cloud – infrastructure and resources that are dedicated to a single organization; the physical components can be owned by the CSP, the organization, or a combination of the two

-Public cloud – also known as a multitenant model, this is infrastructure that is used by more than one organization; the physical components are owned and managed by the CSP
+Public cloud – also known as a multitenant model, this is the infrastructure that is used by more than one organization; the physical components are owned and managed by the CSP

 Hybrid cloud – when an organization uses both public and private cloud services for IaaS or applications, the two models stay separate but are connected by technology that allows users to move data between them

-How Infrastructure as a Service works?
+How does Infrastructure as a Service work?

 Virtualization is the underlying technology that enables IaaS.
 Using an online platform or dashboard, an organization can define the type of infrastructure it needs and specify certain configurations.
 The IaaS system then builds digital, or virtualized, models of the requested infrastructure.